aggression-to-the-mean/AttM/For-The-People/_posts/2021-01-20-How-Accurate-are-Fight-Odds.md

 Let’s Review!
 Are Fight Odds “Accurate”?
 ========================================

-The below graphs, analyzed in greater detail in a previous post, showcase the relationship between the actual Probability of Victory of fighters and the Implied Probability of the fight odds that they were given.
+The below graphs, analyzed in greater detail in a another post, showcase the relationship between the actual Probability of Victory of fighters and the Implied Probability of the fight odds that they were given.

-Compared to my previous post, I added a couple graphs that allows us to look at the same data from a different perspective.
+Compared to my another post, I added a couple graphs that allows us to look at the same data from a different perspective.
 I have added graphs that represent Over Performance instead of Probability of Victory on the y-axis.
 Over Performance is simply the difference between the black dots